JadLevesque/PPMP-Iceberg/explanations.md

 Firstly, a file-function depends on a set of Named External Arguments (NEA), which are macros defined prior to the inclusion of the file.
 A good example of this are Chaos-pp slots, which take `CHAOS_PP_VALUE` as a NEA.
 The slot assignment file-function then defines 21 macros to produce a memorization of an integer literal.

 Secondly, `#include` accepts a macro translation unit (MTU).
 The of values of the set of macros considered by this MTU is the domain of the function.
 The codomain is the set of paths the MTU produces.
-A good (if extreme) example of this is [`#include __DATE__`](https://github.com/JadLevesque/my-ppmptd).
+A good (if extreme) example of this is `#include __DATE__` see [my-ppmptd](https://github.com/JadLevesque/my-ppmptd).

 Finally, we can understand a file inclusion as being an MTU indexed function table where the arguments to the function called are all global.